-Recommended prerequisite: Principles of Transportation Systems, Principles of Distribution and Logistics, or Principles of Manufacturing
+Recommended prerequisite: Principles of Transportation Systems, Principles of Distribution and Logistics, or Principles of Manufacturing.

 During Occupational Safety & Environmental Technology (OSET) I, students will investigate the field of Occupational Safety and Health Administration and Environmental Technology, which is charged with the tasks of ensuring that business and industry provide a safe workplace, free from hazards and bringing about a reduction in the occurrence of job related injuries and fatalities.
 Students will use safety resources and discover procedures for collaborating with business and industry regarding ways to increase employee safety and health, reduce workers' compensation insurance costs and medical expenses, decrease payout for return-to-work programs, reduce faulty products, and lower costs for job accommodations for injured workers.
+The sequence of OSET courses provides students with the knowledge and skills to enter business and industry under OSET/OSHA.
+Students will be prepared to investigate hazards and create plans of action to address hazard controls for employers.